 London, autumn 1938.
-The first and only meeting between the legends Sigmund Freud and Salvador Dalí was arranged by Stefan Zweig and Edward James.
+The first and only meeting of two legends was arranged by Stefan Zweig and Edward James: between Sigmund Freud (1856-1939), the psychoanalyst who fled Vienna, and Salvador Dalí (1904-1989), the Spanish painter.
 A meeting that left deep tracks in art history.
 Dalí, a pioneer of Surrealism and ardent admirer of Freud, studied the latter's writings in the early 1920s.
 Influenced by his theories and perspectives, Dalí increasingly dealt with the poetics of Surrealism and subsequently developed his own unmistakable, new imagery, which went on to make him and his oeuvre world-famous.
 Dalí was regularly inspired by trendsetting encounters: In addition to Freud, his muses also included the poet Federico García Lorca, the filmmaker Luis Buñuel and the histologist and Nobel Prize winner Santiago Ramón y Cajal.
 The artist also dealt intensively and psychoanalytically with his youth, subsequently letting his findings flow into his art.

 Consciously experiencing the subconscious

-Surrealism and psychoanalysis, two of perhaps the most important movements of the 20th century, meet each other in the exhibition "Freud - Dalí".
+Surrealism and psychoanalysis, two of perhaps the most important movements of the 20th century, meet each other in the exhibition "Dalí - Freud.
+An Obsession".
 Typical of both? – The subconscious and the dream play central roles here.
-The Lower Belvedere shows 150 positions of the great Surrealist, including paintings, sculptures, letters, periodicals, photographs, films and books, which support Freud's influence on Dalí's œuvre.
+The Lower Belvedere shows around 100 works by the great Surrealist, including paintings, sculptures, letters, periodicals, photographs, films and books, which support Freud's influence on Dalí's œuvre.
 Also presented are new research findings which are intended to show how surrealist art took up and cast light on the relationship between psyche and psychology.

 - Ramp 600 cm long , 200 cm high

 - Seeing eye dogs allowed